 - The time period is limited.

 For the first 20 days of nursing home care, including a semi-private room, meals, medications, supplies and skilled nursing, Medicare pays the full cost.
-For days 21-100, Medicare will pay all costs, minus a daily co-payment ($148 in 2013).
-After 100 days, Medicare will not pay any costs.
+For days 21-100, Medicare will pay all costs, minus a daily co-payment ($167.50 in 2018).
+Medicare stops paying after 100 days.

 While most Medicare Part C plans, or Medicare Advantage Plans, provide coverage for skilled nursing care, costs and benefits vary.
-Medigap policies will also help pay for skilled nursing care, but only if the care is covered under original Medicare.
+Medicare supplement plans, also call Medigap policies, help pay for skilled nursing care, but only if the care is covered under original Medicare.

-Medicaid will pay most nursing home costs for financially qualified seniors — those with limited income and assets — but only at a Medicaid-certified facility.
-There are no time limits on payments or the length of stay in the facility.
+Medicaid covers assisted living or nursing home care costs for financially qualified seniors — those with limited income and assets — but only at Medicaid-certified facilities.
+There are no time limits on payments or the length of stay in such facilities.
 Eligibility varies from state to state.

 Other Payment Options